NorMA: Quality of life and training

 Quality of life among prisoners:

 Prison inmates are rarely asked how they feel when they are in prison.
 In large parts of the world, a prison sentence involves daily reminders of punishment, and it is therefore expected that the quality of life of prisoners is significantly reduced.
-The Norwegian prison model strives for life in prison to the greatest possible extent should reflect life outside prison, and it is therefore interesting to examine Norwegian prisoners' own assessment of quality of life.
+The Norwegian prison model strives for life in prison to reflect to the greatest possible extent life outside prison, and it is therefore interesting to examine Norwegian prisoners' own assessment of quality of life.

-Training among inmates:
+Exercise among inmates:

 The article was published in The International Journal of Environmental and Public Health in 2018.